hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 ![Gyomei Himejima - Good for you for seeing it through](/good.png)

 and that's it!
 Distributed systems are hard!
-These concepts are supposed to be _basics_ from which we compose and build higher level abstractions like libraries, tools and applications.
-Scalability but [at what COST?](https://www.usenix.org/system/files/conference/hotos15/hotos15-paper-mcsherry.pdf), here's LMAX doing [100k TPS in < 1ms](https://www.infoq.com/presentations/LMAX/) in 2010 on a single thread of "commodity hardware", [distributed systems are a necessary evil requiring a different lens](https://www.somethingsimilar.com/2013/01/14/notes-on-distributed-systems-for-young-bloods/), do not self inflict unnecessarily.
+These concepts are supposed to be _basics_ from which are composed and higher level abstractions like libraries, tools and applications.
+Scalability but [at what COST?](https://www.usenix.org/system/files/conference/hotos15/hotos15-paper-mcsherry.pdf), here's LMAX doing [100k TPS in < 1ms](https://www.infoq.com/presentations/LMAX/) in 2010 on a single thread of "commodity hardware", [distributed systems are a necessary evil requiring a different lens](https://www.somethingsimilar.com/2013/01/14/notes-on-distributed-systems-for-young-bloods/).

 {{% callout color="#ffd700" %}}
 If you enjoyed reading this please consider thoughtfully sharing it with someone who might find it interesting!
 {{% /callout %}}